-- Paper can be turned in up until March 2nd during class time (any time after class time 10 points will be deducted) - Minimum of two pages - Must be Typed; must be grammatically correct - Wellness is defined as the integration of many different components (mental, social, emotional, spiritual, and physical) that expand one's potential to live and work effectively and to make a significant contribution to society.
+- Paper can be turned in up until February 28th during class time (any time after class time 10 points will be deducted) - Minimum of two pages - Must be Typed; must be grammatically correct - Wellness is defined as the integration of many different components (mental, social, emotional, spiritual, and physical) that expand one's potential to live and work effectively and to make a significant contribution to society.
 This paper should be about you.
 Write a lifestyle plan on how you are going to change/improve one component (physical, social, emotional, intellectual, Spiritual) of your wellness.
 In your introduction, explain how wellness affects your lifestyle and briefly assess your current wellness level by reviewing the Wellness labs you completed and topics presented in class (i.e. nutrition, stress, use and abuse of alcohol, tobacco, and drugs, std's, cancer, and diabetes.)
 Examine your labs, family history, and lifestyle risk behaviors that affect this component.
-Explain how positive and negative yourself and develop a lifestyle plan on how you are going to accomplish your goal.
+Explain how positive and negative factors may affect how you choose to improve upon this component of wellness.
+Set a goal for yourself and develop a lifestyle plan on how you are going to accomplish your goal.